paul-rogers/drill/contrib/storage-http/README.md

  3. This plugin does not implement filter pushdowns.
 Filter pushdown has the potential to improve performance.

  4. This plugin only reads JSON responses.
 Future functionality may include the ability to parse XML, CSV or other common rest responses.

+ 5. At this time `POST` bodies can only be in the format of KV pairs.
+Some APIs accept JSON based `POST` bodies and this is not currently supported.